 - Pay and/or Settle Debts.
 The dissolving corporation must pay its remaining debts.
 To satisfy its creditors, the nonprofit may need to liquidate its assets such as real property, vehicles, furnishings, computers, etc.

 - File Final Tax Returns.
-In Arizona, dissolving corporations must file the final Form 990 and a corresponding AZ Form 99 if one is due.
+In Arizona, dissolving corporations must file the final Form 990 or 990-EZ and a corresponding AZ Form 99 if one is due.
 The final tax filing is generally based on a short tax year that ends on the date the state approves the Articles of Dissolution.
-The final form 990 should reflect that is the final return to alert the IRS that the corporation is dissolving.
+The final form 990 should reflect that is the final return by checking the “Terminated” box in the header area on Page 1 of the return to alert the IRS that the corporation is dissolving.
+If the full Form 990 is being filed, it must also include a completed Schedule N (Liquidation, Termination, Dissolution, or Significant Disposition of Assets).

 - Request Certificate of Tax Clearance.
 Not all states include this step; however, Arizona will not provide a dissolution certificate without proof that the corporation has satisfied its tax obligations.
 This means that final tax returns must be filed for the final tax year prior to submitting the application for a tax clearance letter to the Arizona Department of Revenue.
 Once the tax clearance letter has been received, it must be filed with the Arizona Corporation Commission to obtain a final Certificate of Dissolution.